Working Hours and Overtime in Norway

 Overtime Payout Rates In Norway

-Norwegian law requires that overtime be compensated with a pay supplement of at least 40 percent on top of the employee’s ordinary hourly wage.
-Many collective agreements provide higher supplements, especially for night work, weekend work, or work on public holidays.
-You must always apply the most favorable applicable rule – statutory minimum or collective agreement – when calculating overtime pay.
+Norwegian law requires that overtime be compensated with a pay premium of at least 40% above the employee’s ordinary hourly rate, meaning a minimum of 1.4x pay for overtime hours.
+Many collective agreements provide higher premiums, such as 50% (1.5x) for weekday overtime and 100% (2.0x) for overtime on Sundays and public holidays.
+You must always apply the most favourable applicable rate, whether statutory or collectively agreed.

 Rest Periods And Breaks In Norway